cchanging/OOM/README.md

 # OOM
 An OOM handling mechanism for Rust Programs.
-We provide an usage case in usage_example.
+We provide an usage case in usage directory.
 To compile the demo programs we should first specify the path of cost expression file in macro/macro_crate/lib.rs.

 For the demo program, we have a memory cost expression file, result, in cost_analysis directory.
 You can directly `cargo run` the demo program after specify the  cost expression path.